 The Ultimate Florida Guide to Free Homeschool Resources

-Homeschooling is growing rapidly across Florida, especially among families using the PEP scholarship (Personalized Education Program), umbrella schools, or traditional home education.
+Homeschooling is growing rapidly across Florida,families are now using the PEP scholarship (Personalized Education Program), in addition to umbrella schools, or traditional home education.
 One of the biggest surprises for new homeschoolers is that you do not need to spend thousands of dollars to provide a high-quality education.

 - Choose one free core curriculum program (for example, Easy Peasy or Khan Academy).